 Yes.
 Freshmen have the option of applying for a Living and Learning Community (LLC) for honors students.
-Starting in Fall 2017, we have an Honors House where three upper-classman can live.
+Since Fall 2017, we have an Honors House where three upper-classman can live.
 Honors students are also encouraged to live in the Summit Park Leadership Community during the sophomore, junior, or senior years.
 Those students can earn credit toward their honors degree for this experience.
 Honors students are not required to live with other honors students or in an honors dormitory.

 No. The Honors Program is a flourishing community.
 The Honor Student Association is active in planning events.
 We have regular dinners with Drury faculty, take a trip in the Fall, attend cultural events together, and have a spring banquet in which he honor graduating seniors.
 Honors students work, study, and play together.